 One of the benefits of having hardwood floors is that they can be sanded and refinished again and again, but how often is too often?
 Floorboards are only so thick and can’t handle endless sanding and revarnishing.
 Too much sanding will result in thin and weak floorboards that could potentially crack.
-If the hardwood floors have reached this point, it may be time to replace them.
+If the hardwood floors have reached this point, it may be time for the homeowner to replace them.

 Scratches and Wear and Tear